-Riverdale Actress Bernadette Beck Says She Feels Like She’s Filling a Quota
+Riverdale Actress Bernadette Beck Says She Feels Like She’s Filling A Quota

-It’s been just over a month since Vanessa Morgan spoke out about the Archie Comics-based series’ treatment of Black characters.
+It’s been just over a month since Riverdale‘s Vanessa Morgan spoke out about the Archie Comics-based series’ treatment of Black characters.
 Now her costar, Riverdale actress Bernadette Beck, has also spoken about her experience.
 In an exclusive with Elle, Beck described a set and a show that seemingly gives little thought to Black characters.
 Or, for that matter, the actors who play them.

 Who Is Riverdale Actress Bernadette Beck?

 There might be no better evidence for Bernadette Beck’s statements than this: I have watched and reviewed every episode of Riverdale since the beginning.
 However, it was not until today, reading Beck’s statements that I realized her character had a name.
 Now I’m not that oblivious–I sometimes do a ridiculous amount of research for simple weekly reviews.
 (Uh, not for this show–for shows with coherent plots.)
 But I cannot for the life of me remember anyone ever addressing Beck’s character by name.
 Maybe that’s because it’s Peaches ‘n Cream, which is less a human name and more like something you’d call a resident of Strawberryland.* (I mean, yeah, there are characters with names like Moose and Jughead and Sweet Pea, but they at least get to speak and do things.)